RomLa180/rom-project/readme.md

 *
 **Version: 1.0**
 ## Project subject
-guitrar song tabs
+rom trip
 ## Project description
-you will find here all of your favorite song and their chords for guitar
+you will find here the best 4X4 trip for you and your friends and your family.
 ## Versions Log
 1.0.0
 **Versions:**